mli/new-docs/python/guide/module/gluon/parameters.md

 print(net.collect_params())
 ```

-This provides us with a third way of accessing the parameters of the network.
-If we wanted to get the value of the bias term of the second layer we could simply use this:
+This provides us with the third way of accessing the parameters of the network.
+If we want to get the value of the bias term of the second layer we could simply use this:

 ```{.python .input  n=7}
 net.collect_params()['dense1_bias'].data()
 ```

-Throughout the book we'll see how various blocks name their subblocks (Sequential simply numbers them).
-This makes it very convenient to use regular expressions to filter out the required parameters.
+By adding a regular expression as an argument to `collect_params` function, we can select only a particular set of parameters whose names are matched by the regular expression.

 ```{.python .input  n=8}
 print(net.collect_params('.*weight'))